OpenHFT/Chronicle-Map/README.md

 ### Create a `ChronicleMap` Instance

-Creating an instance of ChronicleMap is a little more complex than just calling a constructor.
+Creating an instance of `ChronicleMap` is a little more complex than just calling a constructor.
 To create an instance you have to use the `ChronicleMapBuilder`.

+#### In-memory Chronicle Map

 ``` java
 import net.openhft.chronicle.map.*